 - Scalability: How does the database scale for large volumes of data

-- Replication: How is the data replicated to handle fault tolerance
+- Availability: How is the data replicated and partitioned to handle fault tolerance and provide high availability

 - Indexes: What is the support for secondary indexes for faster non-key based lookups

 - Transactions: What is the support provided for transactions

 - Concurrency: How does the nosql technology deal with concurrent updates and what support does it have for dealing with concurrency

 - Search: What are the search capabilities provided